daniellauding/qasa-lovable/NOTION_HANDOVER_DOC.md

 ### Challenge 3: Application Success
 "Create a success page after someone applies for an apartment, with next steps"

+### Challenge 4: Interactive Map
+"Add a map showing properties in Stockholm with grouped pins and hover interactions"

 ---

 ## 💡 Remember